 Making Your Own Pesto

-If you are considering making your own pesto for this delicious vegetable pesto pasta salad, then you definitely should!
+If you are considering making homemade pesto sauce for this delicious vegetable pesto pasta salad, then you definitely should!
 Homemade pesto stands head and shoulder above the shop-bought one!
 We personally think this dish works best with basil pesto, so here are a couple of recipes for you to consider:

 Pesto Pasta Salad with Mozzarella is a wonderful summer side dish to serve at any garden party.
 It is an excellent sidekick to your BBQ meats, especially Mediterranean-style grills (think, Spiedini or Greek-style kebabs).
 It is also a great salad to serve as part of a buffet-style lunch!